 Board the ferry and continue to the spectacular Westfjords region.
-Walk the Latrabjarg Bird Cliffs to see puffins, razorbills, murres, and more.
+Walk the famous Latrabjarg Bird Cliffs to see puffins, razorbills, murres, and more.

 Experience an epic full day of exploring the Hornstrandir Nature Reserve in extreme northwestern Iceland, just shy of the Artic Circle.
 Look for Arctic Foxes here!

-A travel day across northern Iceland to the charming town of Husavik.
+This is mostly a travel day across northern Iceland to the charming town of Husavik.

 Birding around Lake Myvatn, one of the world's top birding locations due its high density of nesting ducks-- 13 species in all.
 This is also our best chance to see Gyrfalcon.

 Look for birds on our way to the amazing geological sites of Asbyrgi and Dettifoss, Europe's largest waterfall.